- Home

 Do you love being behind the wheel?
 Are you passionate about making a difference in your community?

 Patient transport drivers step in to help non-emergency patients get to and from the hospital for treatment.
 Many of us take for granted that we can get to our own hospital appointments, as not everyone can.
-But by buckling up and working as a patient transport driver for a few hours a week, you could make a significant improvement in people’s lives.
+But by buckling up and working as a patient transport driver for a few hours a week, you could significantly improve lives in your community.

-Patient transport is a people-centred role, so it’s about more than just driving.
-You’ll also be looking after the safety and comfort of your passengers and trying to make them smile wherever possible!
+Patient transport is a people-centred role, so it’s more than just driving.
+You’ll also be looking after the safety and comfort of your passengers and making them smile wherever possible.

-Shifts are often varied because people can require transport to and from the hospital anytime from early morning to late evening on any day of the week.
-If you’re looking for a flexible role where no two days are ever the same, then this could be for you!
+Shifts are often varied because people require transport to and from the hospital from early morning to late evening on any day of the week.
+If you’re looking for a flexible role where no two days are the same, this one could be for you.

 Rest Less member, Kim, left her high-powered job to become a patient transport driver.
-Find out how she got on...
+You can find out how she got on here.

-If patient transport driving doesn’t sound like the right role for you, but you’d still be interested in a driving job, then check out our article; Top driving jobs that offer flexibility and freedom.
+If patient transport driving doesn’t sound right for you, but you’d still be interested in a driving job, check out our article: Top driving jobs that offer flexibility and freedom.

 3. Bookkeeper